Get this super nice, affordable, and fun to assemble kit here:

 From Amazon: BUY NOW

-Unmixing Density Column: three liquids that won’t stay mixed!
-Acetone (dyed blue) floats on top of the higher density vegetable oil, which in turn floats atop salt water (dyed orange) which is more dense than oil.
+Salt Fractionation: two liquids that won’t stay mixed!
+Acetone (dyed blue) floats on top of the higher density salt water (dyed orange).
 Acetone usually dissolves in water through hydrogen bonding interactions, but solubility can be altered.
 In a process called “salting out” a sufficient amount of salt is dissolved such that the water molecules, which are much more attracted to the resulting Na+ and Cl- ions (through ion-dipole bonds), will then ignore the weaker acetone hydrogen bonds.
-This results in the spontaneous separation of these three liquids no matter how well shaken up.
+This results in the spontaneous separation (shown here in real time) of the liquids no matter how well shaken up.